botpress/readme/docs/Toolbox/kitchen-sink-advanced-starter-template.md

 ---
 ## Import Guide

 Follow the instructions for downloading and importing the bot template on the Botpress Growth Team's Github!
-Link to the intructions found [here!!](https://github.com/botpress/growth/tree/master/advanced-starter-bot-template)
+Link to the instructions found [here!!](https://github.com/botpress/growth/tree/master/advanced-starter-bot-template)

 ## Overview